owjd03/tp/docs/DeveloperGuide.md

 Currently, ClientCore does not support multi-screen detection as mentioned in the `UserGuide#KnownIssues`.
 In future iteration, we will develop the app window to detect any multi-screen existence and readjust its position once it detects the app window is off-screen.

-Current outcome: `The app will remember its position and stuck to it regardless if the screen, its currently in, is on or not.`
+Current outcome: `The app will remember its last position and stuck to it regardless if the screen, its currently in, is on or not.`

-Expected outcome: `The app detects its current position is off-screen and readjust to itself to the centre of main screen.`
+Expected outcome: `The app detects its current position is off-screen and readjust itself to the centre of main screen.`